George Lucas Puts His Final Mark on Star Wars

 Lucas had been secretly planning a sequel trilogy, the other end cap if you will of a trilogy of trilogies.
 As he did with the special editions in the lead up to the prequels, he wanted to introduce another generation to the films in a theatrical setting to set the stage for the sequels, this time using cutting edge 3D conversion technology.
 Episode I: The Phantom Menace was released in 3D in 2012 to a very successful box office run, and Episodes II and III were fully converted and set to be released thereafter.
 By this point, the technology had become equal to or better than traditional 3D methods, and the same technology would be used for the 3D in the upcoming sequel trilogy.
 However, with the sale of Lucasfilm to Disney later that year, the plans for multiple projects that Lucas had trusted would be continued as planned were discontinued or altered.
 Among the casualties were the 3D releases, or any theatrical re-releases for that matter.
 The already completed 3D Attack of the Clones and Revenge of the Sith were shelved except for a few specialty showings, and the conversion of the original trilogy was cancelled altogether.

 However in preparation for this final release, Lucas had already approved another remaster, as the 3D conversions would have been based off of the best quality base elements.
-Rumors have said that these last versions signed off on by the director would make their way to Ultra-HD Blu-ray sometime in 2020 as part of a complete saga box set.
-But for now, anyone can see them if they subscribe to the Disney+ streaming service.
+These final canon cuts first appeared on Disney+, followed by a complete saga Ultra-HD Blu-ray set.
 What we've got here as far as changes is nothing major.
 There is yet another tweak to the scene with Han and Greedo, including an additional line and re-rendered effects, but for the most part this is about being the best looking version of Lucas's current vision that is possible from vintage elements, mastered in 4K with HDR.